Walker railmotor: Long and short-van passenger units

+4RM General Motors unit

+Between 1958 and 1960 4RM was re-engined, replacing its Gardner 102 hp engine with a General Motors 4082 engine (probably a 4/71) coupled to an Allison TCS2D534 torque converter.
+There were no external changes, but the internal arrangements were vastly altered.
+With the changes it was allowed a higher speed than other 102s, 50 mph instead of 45 mph, and generally used on runs between Melbourne and either Seymour (Monday to Saturday 7:10pm down and 9:30 up) or Geelong (Friday evening Up theatre service).

 280hp

 Separate to the paired units, railmotors 80-92RM consisted of two driving/sitting units, one either side of the power unit that gave its identity to the full consist.
 Originally, 80-91RM were in service and 92RM was spare without attached driving/passenger units.

 One unit in each pair was fitted with seating for 38 1st class passengers, and the other had 56 2nd class passengers, for a total of 94 seats.
-Each was also capable of holding a single ton of luggage, the train crew only were permitted to walk through the centre motor unit engine room.
+Each was also capable of holding 1 lt of luggage; only the train crew were permitted to walk through the centre motor unit engine room.

-Unlike the 120 hp and 153 hp variants, the driving/passenger units of the 280 hp series were classed A880-A891 for the 1st class units, and B880-B891 for the 2nd class units.
-While possible, there's no reason to assume that the sets were broken up or shuffled around, besides the central motor section.
+Unlike the 102 hp and 153 hp variants, the driving/passenger units of the 280 hp series were classed A880-A891 for the 1st class units, and B880-B891 for the 2nd class units.
+It is not known whether the A and B units were unique in some way, or effectively mirrors of each other with different window spacing and internal arrangements; therefore it is not known whether an A+RM+A or B+RM+B unit could have worked, though it certainly never happened in practice.

 Trailers

-To go with the Walker railmotors, sixteen trailer cars were built.
+To go with the Walker railmotors (particularly the 153hp varieties), sixteen trailer cars were built.
 The first were delivered as class RMT, numbers 50 and 51; they were reclassed to MT in 1949, and further deliveries brought the class up to 64MT.

 Each was mounted on two bogies with no driving stands, so they required a runaround at terminal stations.
-Stylistically, they matched the 102 hp and 153 hp railcars, and were a little shorter than the 280 hp type.
+Stylistically, they matched the 102 hp and 153 hp railcars, and were a little less tall than the 280 hp type.

-Each trailer had capacity for 16 1st, 22 2 ^{nd} seated passengers and 2 tons of luggage, except 55MT fitted with 38 2nd-class seats instead of a mixture.
+Each trailer had capacity for 16 1^{st}, 22 2^{nd} seated passengers and 2 tons of luggage, except 55MT fitted with 38 2nd-class seats instead of a mixture.

 Like the motors, these trailers were not fitted with standard couplings so special arrangements had to be made when it was necessary to move one of the trailers with a normal locomotive.